Overo Extension

 First of all you need to start the server (Receiver QT project).
 The application is a Qt project, so the compilation may be handled easily with Qt Creator; alternatively qmake can be used.
 The usage is very simple: the server listening port and the protocol (only UDP available at the moment) must be selected first, then click on the button Connect; at this moment the application is waiting images.

 On the e-puck extension board side, you need to run the program typing (after being in /home/root/demos) ./v4l2grab-send -o image.jpg -i SERVER_IP -p SERVER_PORT -f 0 -t 0.
 SERVER_IP is the address of the PC and SERVER_PORT should be the same as configured when the receiver was started.
-The f option indicates the format (in this case RGB) and t indicates the transfer mode (0=UDP, 1=TCP but still not available).
+The f option indicates the format (in this case RGB) and t indicates the transfer mode (0=UDP, 1=TCP).

 For more information on the options available refer to ./v4l2grab-send -h.